Money eBook for understanding personal finance and investments.

 • Why the financial services businesses are in the state they're in, why it's all a huge mystery, and why there's few straight answers.
 Learn many well-kept secrets that Wall Street, the financial product makers and packagers, and financial advisors very much don't want you to know anything about.

 • What the various types of financial advisors really are, how they actually work, get paid, and why they do what they do and say what they say.
 Understand the "financial advisor food chain" by understanding the "financial adviser pyramid."
+Understand the financial adviser pyramid by understanding the motivations and incentives at each level.

-• The differences between fee-based and fee-only financial planners and investment managers.
+• The differences between Fee-Based and fee-only financial planners and investment managers.

 • Questions to ask financial advisors to help you understand what type they really are.